 Cranberry Sangria

 This sparkling cranberry sangria takes 10 minutes to prepare and lasts hours.
-It can be served cold or warm, making it a good choice for holiday parties.
+It can be served cold or warm.

 Caramelized Onion Dip

-A great dip with a creamy texture and rich flavor, it's an easy appetizer made with caramelized onions, sour cream, and a few other simple ingredients.
+A great dip with a creamy texture and rich flavor, it's an easy appetizer made with caramelized onions and sour cream.

 Pomegranate Salad